VSWarehouse is a scalable genetic data warehouse for VarSeq.

 After a template has been uploaded you will have the option to add samples from the current project.

-The Edit button opens the Edit Warehouse Project dialog, which is similar to the create dialog and allows you to update the Name, Description as well as the project template used by the project.
+The Edit button opens the Edit Warehouse Project dialog, which is similar to the Create Warehouse Project dialog and allows you to update the Name, Description as well as the project template used by the project.

 Note that when updating the template, you have a choice to use the updated template the next time samples are added or queued samples are imported, or to start an import of the existing sample using the new annotations or algorithms defined by the updated workflow template.